 Malaria is a serious and sometimes fatal disease caused by a parasite that infects a certain type of mosquito which feeds on humans.
 People who get malaria are typically very sick with high fevers, shaking chills, and flu-like illness.
-Four kinds of malaria parasites can infect humans: Plasmodium falciparum, P. vivax, P. ovale, and P. malariae.
+Five kinds of malaria parasites cause malaria in humans: Plasmodium falciparum, P. vivax, P. ovale, P. malariae, and P. knowlesi.
 Infection with P. falciparum, if not promptly treated, may lead to death.
 Although malaria can be a deadly disease, illness and death from malaria can usually be prevented.

 About 1,300 cases of malaria are diagnosed in the United States each year.
 The vast majority of cases in the United States are in travelers and immigrants returning from malaria-risk areas, many from sub-Saharan Africa and South Aisa.

 The World Health Organization estimates that each year 300-500 million cases of malaria occur and more than 1 million people die of malaria, especially in developing countries.
 Most deaths occur in young children.
 For example, in Africa, a child dies from malaria every 30 seconds.
 Because malaria causes so much illness and death, the disease is a great drain on many national economies.
 Since many countries with malaria are already among the poorer nations, the disease maintains a vicious cycle of disease and poverty.